-Why I'm Temporarily Not Going to Be Living in China For a Little While But Will Be Back
+Why I'm Not Going to Be Living in China Anymore But Might Be Back

 Parting words from Brendan O’Kane

 Brendan O'Kane will be a familiar name to many of you.
 He is a long time Beijing resident, accomplished translator, and "accidental pedagogue" at Popup Chinese and IES.
-Next month he leaves China to do an MA at the University of Pennsylvania, focusing on classical China, but plans to be back around autumn 2014.
+Next month he leaves China to do an MA at the University of Pennsylvania, focusing on classical China, but plans to be back around autumn 2014 and is sticking around for a PhD which means, presumably, indefinitely.
 As he has far too much good sense to write a "Why I'm Leaving China" post, I roped him into doing a Q&A instead, so I could ask about his experiences here over the last dozen years, his thoughts on Chinese literature, and more.

 When did you first come to China?